Forage Fish

 • Pacific herring is harvested both commercially and recreationally in Puget Sound.
 They serve as one of the only locally harvested baitfish available for salmon and bottomfish fisheries.

-• The size and timing of herring spawning varies regionally and can vary dramatically from year to year.
+• The size and timing of herring spawning varies regionally and can change dramatically from year to year.

-• Despite an overall increase in total Pacific herring spawn biomass from 2010 to 2020, each stock’s current spawning biomass is below its respective 25-year mean baseline reference and 2020 target value.
+• Despite an overall increase in total Pacific herring spawn biomass from 2010 to 2022, the spawning biomass of the Cherry Point and Squaxin Pass stocks remained below their respective 25-year mean baseline reference in 2022.

-• Several other forage fish species, such as Pacific sand lance and surf smelt, live in Puget Sound.
+• Several other forage fish species, such as Northern Anchovy, Pacific sand lance, and surf smelt, are important to Puget Sound.

-• Like anchovy, there is no official estimate of sand lance abundance in the Salish Sea, but researchers and fishermen reported an apparent increase in sand lance during 2020.
-WDFW and several partners of the FF&FW work group continue to monitor sand lance spawning habitat and have also begun investigating sand lance burying habitat.
+• Like anchovy, there is no official estimate of sand lance abundance in the Salish Sea.
+Washington Department of Fish and Wildlife (WDFW) and several partners of the PSEMP Forage Fish & Food Webs work group continue to monitor sand lance spawning habitat and have also begun investigating sand lance burying habitat.

-• For the first time since WDFW adopted a quota in 2014 for the commercial surf smelt fishery for Puget Sound, the quota was not reached in 2020.
-This was primarily due to a reduction in the number of fishermen participating in the fishery, and likely reduced demand due to the pandemic.
+• For the first time since WDFW adopted a quota in 2014 for the commercial surf smelt fishery for Puget Sound, the quota was not reached in 2020, and it has not been reached since then.
+This reduced harvest is believed to be primarily due to a reduction in the number of fishermen participating in the fishery.

 • Zooplankton are important prey for forage fish.
-New studies on these small organisms by the University of Washington, King County, and the Marine Survival Project will improve our understanding of the Puget Sound food web.
+A study of these small organisms begun by the Marine Survival Project is continuing to improve our understanding of the Puget Sound food web and has been developed as a Vital Sign for the health of Puget Sound.

 Contributing Partners